wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

    This is the IP of the tcpEchoTLS server that is now running on the board in step 10<br/>
    we will refer to this IP as `TCP_ECHO_IP`<br/>
 <br/>
-Step 10: Test the server
+Part 10: Test the server
 --
    Option 1:<br/>
         To test the server here at wolfSSL we either build the client example in Microsoft Visual Studios<br/>